gnina/gnina/README.md

-gnina is not smina/vina

 gnina (pronounced NEE-na) is a fork of smina, which is a fork of AutoDock Vina.

 gnina is **not** recommended for production use (*yet*) in molecular modeling tasks.
-However, it is suitable as a platform for researching structure-based deep learning appraoches.
+However, it *is* suitable as a platform for researching structure-based deep learning appraoches as described in [our paper](https://arxiv.org/abs/1612.02751).

 To install (Ubuntu 16.04):
 ```